pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 --------------------------------

 The next step is to generate :term:`distribution packages <distribution package>` for the package.
-These are archives that are uploaded the the Package Index and can be installed by :ref:`pip`.
+These are archives that are uploaded to the Package Index and can be installed by :ref:`pip`.

 Make sure you have the latest versions of ``setuptools`` and ``wheel``